Willie Chambers: 2000s

+2010s

+Chambers recorded the single, "Taxi Hey" which was released on Angel Tongue Records in 2011.

 Collaboration with Louis Metoyer

+In September 2015, Chambers and Louis Metoyer were scheduled to appear at Pickwick Gardens, Ronnie Mack's Salute to Tina Turner event.

 In addition to Chambers and Metoyer working on various projects such as appearing at the Pickwick Gardens Turner event and performing with the Madero Sisters, they recorded "Get Out And Vote!!!" which was released in 2018.

+Further activities

+Willie was interviewed by Jeff Suwak of Songfacts where he talked about his early years in Mississippi and the career of The Chambers Brothers which was published on the website on January 3, 2018.

+On Saturday 12 October 2019, Willie's brother George died at age 88.
+Willie wrote on his Facebook page on Sunday that George was "The best big brother you could ever have".

 2020s

 Chambers had worked with group Trans-X and worked on two dance collaborations, "She Freaks out on the Floor" in 2018 and "Keep it Coming" in 2020.

-On October 17, 2022, Chambers and Barbara Dane who the Chambers Bro's worked with in the mid-60s performed together live on stage in Berkley singing, "Ain't Gonna Let Nobody Turn Me Around".
+On October 17, 2022, Chambers and Barbara Dane who the Chambers Brothers worked with in the mid-60s performed together live on stage in Berkley singing, "Ain't Gonna Let Nobody Turn Me Around".
 In November, 2022 Chambers was interviewed for the Psychedelic Scene YouTube channel.
 It was also published on line in transcript form.

+Willie Chambers was interviewed as an inductee for the California Music Hall of Fame which was published on the MediaNiteRadio YouTube channel on April 19, 2024.

+On 15 August 2024, Joe Chambers died.
+During a memorial performance for his brother held on 7 October 2024, Willie Chambers was joined on stage by three of his daughters to sing "Stand By Me".

+Willie Chambers is one of the artists who was set to perform at the Veterans National Telethon festival on 7 June 2025.